SamyRoad/ansible-rbenv/README.md

 ### `rbenv_with_patch`

-  If you need to patch ruby before compile it, put the URL taht point to patch file here to apply it.
+  If you need to patch ruby before compile it, put the URL that point to patch file here to apply it.

 ### `rbenv_users`